julianschuler/keyboards/concavum/README.md

 > New ATmega32u4 chips have the Atmel-DFU preflashed, the first flashing will work without reset.

 ### Reflashing the firmware
 When flashing e.g. a new keymap to the Concavum, it has to be put into the bootloader mode.
-This can be done by hitting a key with the `RESET` keycode or double tapping the reset button on the KB2040.
-By default, this `RESET` keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.
+This can be done by hitting a key with the `QK_BOOT` keycode or double tapping the reset button on the KB2040.
+By default, this `QK_BOOT` keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.

-It is highly recommended to keep this `RESET` keycode in any keymap you create as the physical reset button can only be accessed with the bottom plate removed.
+It is highly recommended to keep this `QK_BOOT` keycode in any keymap you create as the physical reset button can only be accessed with the bottom plate removed.

 > The ATmega32u4 variant doesn't have a physical reset button at all.